Metabolic adaptation drives weight regain1,2

 Helping hands icon

-Obesity is associated with multiple comorbidities, some of which can be improved through weight loss3,4
+Obesity is associated with at least 60 weight-related comorbidities, some of which may be improved through weight loss.1,6-8

 DOWNLOAD